Does massage therapy help with osteoarthritis related knee pain?

 Does massage therapy help with osteoarthritis-related knee pain?

 If you have not had a knee replacement, you are likely here reading this article because you are trying to avoid one.
 So will massage therapy help you?

 So the goal of this study is to offer “comprehensive evidence for evaluating whether massage therapy is useful in treating patients with knee osteoarthritis.”
-For many people a massage feels good.
-Whether it helps people or not in research does not usually matter to someone whose knee hurts and their initial response it to rub it.
+For many people, a massage feels good.
+Whether it helps people or not in research does not usually matter to someone whose knee hurts and their initial response is to rub it.

-For those of you exploring or have had it, you know that aromatherapy massage adds a topical element to the massage.
-This is usually an essential oil or oil that is found in many over the counter products such as chamomile, eucalyptus, ginger, lavender, frankincense, lemon, peppermint, the list is large.
+For those of you exploring or who have had it, you know that aromatherapy massage adds a topical element to the massage.
+This is usually an essential oil or oil that is found in many over-the-counter products such as chamomile, eucalyptus, ginger, lavender, frankincense, lemon, peppermint, the list is large.

 We do see many patients who have found aromatherapy massage to be beneficial and soothing.
 But these people are in our office because the benefit is short-term and their knee problems continue to get worse.

 A March 2018 study in the journal Pain Management Nursing, the official journal of the American Society of Pain Management Nurses, (2) evaluated the effect of aromatherapy massage on knee pain and functional status in subjects with osteoarthritis.

 - They found: “Aromatherapy massage performed in patients with osteoarthritis reduced knee pain scores, decreased morning stiffness, and improved physical functioning status.
 Thus, as long as specific training is provided for aromatherapy massage, aromatherapy can be recommended for routine use in physical therapy units, hospitals, and homes.”